0x27/0x27.github.io/talks.md

 So, occasionally I get up to doing speaky-thingies.
 Here is a list of previous talks and any associated video/media/slides associated with them.

+# SteelCon 2015
+At [Steelcon 2015][steelcon] I spoke on "0wning the Internet of Trash".
+This was a fun talk/rant on hacking the planet with regards to "Internet of Things" devices, i.e. anything embedded with a network connection (network attached rootshells, I call 'em).
+Included some sweet hardware pr0n, some owning of devices, some discussions of extant attacks and malware, along with discussions of how best (in my opinion) to go about post-exploitation in the land of embedded devices.
+[Slides are available][steelcon-2015-slide], and I am told video is gonna be up soon :)

+# BerlinSides 0x7DF/PXE 0x7DF
+At [BerlinSides][berlinsides]/PXE I spoke on writing userland Solaris rootkits (LD_PRELOAD based), along with discussing the [Adios Hola][adioshola] disclosures.
+Somehow, due to things, ended up giving two talks when I planned on giving one.
+Was definately one of the most positive experiences I have had, and kind of has encouraged me to do more speaking stuff in the future due to an amazingly positive response.
+Slides should be available soon once I recover them from wherever the hell I left them on my hard drive :)

 # Bsides Hannover, 2015 - Shell on Wheels
 This was a talk detailing the reverse engineering of Icomera Moovbox products I performed and the discovery of a number of vulnerabilities, development of exploits for said vulnerabiities, and post exploitation concepts developed for said products.
 There is a video forthcoming apparently, but for now heres the [slides][bsideshn-slides].
 I quite enjoyed